 Home renovations can take anywhere from weeks to months.
 If you remain in your home, then you’ll practically be living with your contractor, so having a good rapport with the person can help alleviate stress.

 Another KPMG data point states that 82 percent of homeowners want to collaborate more with their contractors.
 If you have trouble communicating the first time you meet, then it likely won’t get easier as the project continues.

 Beyond that, you have to be confident that your contractor can deal with setbacks.
 For example, you might have to fix old “handyman specials,” fortify old framework, remove asbestos, and rework any electric or plumbing infrastructure.
 A good contractor explains these factors to you, then researches your property’s history, asks you questions, and provides answers to let you know what to expect.

-What Makes a Good General Contractor?
+What Makes a Good Renovation Contractor?

-Knowing how to find a reliable general contractor can be tricky for anyone who’s new to the process.
+Knowing how to find a reliable general renovation contractor can be tricky for anyone who’s new to the process.
 Fortunately, it’s easy to spot the qualities of a good contractor before you entrust them with renovating your home.
 If finding a good general contractor is proving difficult, look out for these positive traits:

-1. Listens more and talks less
+1. They listen more and speak less

 It’s natural for contractors to toot their own horn a bit when they first meet you.
 They are trying to sell themselves.
 However, good contractors showcase their expertise by listening to your needs, concerns, and questions, and they speak only to give information rather than promote themselves further.

 One of the telltale signs of a bad contractor is someone who spends more time talking about their accomplishments than the plans for your space.
 They aren’t really listening to what you want out of your renovation.
 You might catch them glossing over your questions and concerns or turning the conversation more toward their own strengths.
 To avoid clashing later, choose the one who wants to bring your vision to life.